l3r8yJ/l3r8yj.github.io/_posts/2023/2023-03-19-how-to-deploy-with-rultor-and-not-shoot-yourself-in-the-foot.md

 <br/>

-*Thank you, I hope this post was interesting for you, also you can correct me in the comments if I made mistakes, etc.*
+*Thank you; I hope this post was interesting for you, also you can correct me in the comments if I made mistakes, etc.*